 Other Types of Back Surgery Mistakes in Miami

+- Medical negligence: A patient underwent disc replacement surgery, but a surgical error caused a spinal cord injury.
 As a result of the surgery, the patient ended up in a wheelchair, having no movement of his lower extremities and no bowel or bladder control.

+- Delay of spinal surgery: The patient was admitted to the hospital under the care of a physician after presenting with complaints of back pain, numbness, tingling, pain, burning, and weakness of her legs, and difficulty urinating.
+These were signs of a neurological emergency, cauda equina syndrome, which, left untreated, would result in permanent neurological injury.
+The patient remained hospitalized for four days, during which time several physicians evaluated her, but no diagnosis was determined.
 At no time during the hospitalization did the physician arrange for an MRI of the patient's spine to further evaluate her complaints.
 On day four of her hospitalization, the physician discharged the patient home without a definitive diagnosis.
-She presented to another doctor who ordered an MRI of her back which revealed cauda equina syndrome and the patient underwent immediate spinal surgery.
+She presented to another doctor who ordered an MRI of her back which revealed cauda equina syndrome, and the patient underwent immediate spinal surgery.
 However, her condition was irreversible at that time.
 Today, she continues to live with leg weakness, gait disturbance, and urinary and bowel difficulty.

 Complex back surgery can sometimes imply communication gaps, wrong-site surgery, equipment problems, or negligence.
 Such medical interventions can end up causing unnecessary and many times preventable harm to the patient, especially if the risks were not carefully weighed against the benefits.